 In conjunction with the core separation technologies, Greenlane specifies, procures and integrates additional balance-of-plant equipment that is required for the complete system.
-Functions performed by this equipment may include, but are not limited to gas compression, removal of impurities such as hydrogen sulfide (" $H_2S$ "), volatile organic compounds and siloxanes, oxygen removal, gas analysis, and effluent gas treatment.
-Greenlane's value proposition is to provide the widest range of fully integrated "flange-to-flange" biogas upgrading systems to meet pipeline injection requirements for projects of all types and sizes globally.
+Functions performed by this equipment may include, but are not limited to gas compression, removal of impurities such as H_2S , volatile organic compounds and siloxanes, oxygen removal, gas analysis and effluent gas treatment.